Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 Knowing the resort’s motives makes the challenge easier to comprehend:

-- Once an owner is gone, the responsibility returns to the developer.
+- Asset Liability: Once an owner is gone, the responsibility returns to the developer.

-- If they release you, thousands of other owners may do so, too.
+- The Chain Reaction: If they release you, thousands of other owners may do so, too.

 How Resort Victory Aids Timeshare Owners in Cancelling Their Purchases?